-The first advantage of an airbrush complete set is obvious: You have all the individual parts immediately at hand and do not have to search for different nozzles, a suitable compressor or the right hose.
+The first advantage of a complete airbrush kit is obvious: You have all the individual parts immediately at hand and do not have to search for different nozzles, a suitable compressor, or the right hose.
 All parts are compatible with each other, so you won’t get a nasty surprise when you connect the airbrush and find you do not have the correct part.
 Complete airbrush kits are often not as expensive as buying the individual parts.
 So it is worth looking at it just from the point of view of the price.

 Here we have for you all the advantages of a complete set at a glance:

-- Not as expensive as buying the parts
+- Not as expensive as buying separate parts

 - Guaranteed compatibility of all parts included in the set

 - Easy resale of a complete set if you find that airbrushing is not for you

 - High compatibility of paints from the same airbrush kit manufacturer

 You will need a top-quality airbrush kit to ensure that you produce the best results.
 We have put the following Airbrush Kits through their paces for you.
 Here are our rankings:

-Best beginner Airbrush : Master Airbrush Cool Runner II Set
+Best beginner Airbrush Kit: Master Airbrush Cool Runner II Set